 Pinterest Page

 There is a Pinterest page of album and label covers at https://www.pinterest.com/singin1/negro-spirituals-album-covers-labels/negro-spirituals/.
-It’s a bit out-of-date presently, but still of interest.
+It’s a bit out of date presently, but still of interest.